Alex-ZT-Li/ImageSegmentation-GUV_Encapsulation/README.md

 ## Instructions

-1. Place all .m files (7 total) in the same folders with the .czi image files.
+1. Place all .m files (7 total) in the same folders with two channel .czi image files.
+(Note: image formats can be changed by altering "SegmentObjects_RelEncap.m" code.
+Other recommended filetypes include .tif, however some data types may not include relevant metadata or require manual input of metadata to obtain the X scaling (Xscale) and image dimensions (Xdim,Ydim))
+(Note 2: the image files should be two channel images with the first channel containing the fluorescently labeled membranes of GUVs, and the second channel containing the fluorescent data of the encapsulated cargo).

     ```
     File List: